Pioneering commercial

 Designed, built, and operated by Tokamak Energy, ST40 is the world’s highest-field spherical tokamak.

-In 2022, we achieved a record plasma ion temperature of 100 million degrees Celsius—the threshold for fusion energy.
-We also achieved the highest triple product of any private fusion company, a key measure of plasma performance combining temperature, density, and energy confinement.
+In 2022, ST40 achieved a record plasma ion temperature of 100 million degrees Celsius; the threshold for fusion energy.
+It also achieved the highest triple product of any private fusion company, a key measure of plasma performance combining temperature, density, and energy confinement.
 Our achievement was documented in a peer-reviewed scientific paper published by the Institute of Physics.

 HTS is a transformative technology for getting clean, limitless fusion energy on the grid faster.

-The world’s first HTS fusion magnet system to achieve fusion power plant magnetic fields.
+Demo4 is the world’s first HTS fusion magnet system to reach fusion‑relevant magnetic fields.

 Demo4 is a vital step toward delivering fusion power.
-Engineered in a full tokamak configuration, it operates under real-world stresses to validate a complete HTS magnet system and establish a blueprint for scaling up to energy-producing fusion devices.
+Engineered in a full tokamak configuration, it operates under real‑world stresses to validate a complete HTS magnet system and provide a blueprint for scaling to energy‑producing fusion devices.

-The system integrates 44 high-temperature superconducting coils into 14 toroidal field limbs and two poloidal field coils, forming a cage-like structure.
-Operating in a vacuum at 20 Kelvin (-250°C), Demo4 has enabled us to develop the design, manufacturing, and operational expertise required to deliver large-scale HTS magnet systems.
+The system integrates 44 high‑temperature superconducting coils into 14 toroidal‑field limbs and two poloidal‑field coils, forming a cage‑like structure.
+Operating in vacuum at 20 K (‑250 °C) and achieving fields up to 11.8 T in tests, Demo4 has enabled us to build the design, manufacturing and operational capability required for large‑scale HTS magnet systems.